 - Federal Direct Unsubsidized — $20,500 (Doctor of Psychology students may be eligible for an increased annual loan limit)

-- Federal Direct Graduate PLUS — Up to cost of attendance minus any federal, institutional, and outside aid
+- Federal Direct Graduate PLUS — Up to cost of attendance minus any federal, state, institutional, and outside aid

 Federal Direct Loan Exit Counseling

 The federal government requires all federal loan borrowers to complete the Direct Loan Exit Counseling at any point that the student graduates, withdraws, or drops below half-time enrollment status.
 If you have any questions regarding Direct Loan Exit Counseling, contact Graduate and Professional Student Financial Services in the Student Services Center.